Scenic Views: Background

 After releasing several singles and EPs on Eat Records, Rubber Rodeo released their debut studio album in November 1984.
 Working with British new wave producer Hugh Jones, the album featured a range of musical instruments including mandolin, violin, synthesizer, organ, dobro, and pedal steel guitar.

 The popularity of Scenic Views partially benefited from the marketing efforts of Polygram.
 In a 1984 interview published in Billboard, PolyGram Music Video vice president Len Epand stated that the company was "shifting its gears" and beginning to "emphasize marketing over production."
 Later in the interview, Epand cited Scenic Views as an example of an album that "reaped huge benefits from a seemingly small-scale video release... which produced a Grammy nomination for an almost unknown group".
 The Grammy that Rubber Rodeo received a nomination for was the long-form video they made for Scenic Views.
 The video was directed by David Greenberg and produced by Second Story Television.

+The album cover features the Cabazon Dinosaurs.